ethitter/WP-Print-Friendly/readme.txt

 * **WordPress SEO by Yoast:** This plugin's `Permalink` options, particularly *Redirect attachment URL's to parent post URL* and *Redirect ugly URL's to clean permalinks.
 (Not recommended in many cases!)*, interfere with WP Print Friendly's ability to display print templates.
 Both must be disabled, and the site's rewrite rules regenerated (by visiting Options > Permalinks and clicking *Save Changes*), for WP Print Friendly to function.

 == Changelog ==

+= 0.6 =
+* Revert security hotfixes made in 0.5.3 and address the vulnerabilities in the WordPress way.
+* If current user can't read a private post, don't display the print template, allowing the standard theme to handle requests.
+* If a post is password protected and the viewer hasn't provided the right password, display the password form and prevent plugin from exposing any information about the post that WordPress doesn't already.
+* When WordPress determines a request is a 404, don't activate the plugin's templating functionality.
+* Convert the plugin to a singleton.
+* Audit entire plugin for translation readyness.
+* Correct phpdoc.

 = 0.5.3 =
 * Creates is_protected() method to determine if the print page should be visible to the current user